Skip to content

 Server delivery The operator reconciles MCPServer into Deployments, Services, and Ingress so each server lands at a stable route.

-Access and consent Grants and sessions are separate resources so policy, trust ceilings, consent, expiry, and revocation stay outside deployment-only YAML.
+Access and consent Grants and sessions are separate resources so policy, side-effect allowances, trust ceilings, consent, expiry, and revocation stay outside deployment-only YAML.

 Core resources